Streampunk/arachnid/README.md

 In the example, subsequent requests by thread are made to `.../40:160000000`, `.../40:200000000`, `.../40:240000000` and `.../40:280000000`, and not to `.../1`, `.../2`, `.../3` etc..

 The client is responsible for calculating the PTP timestamp of the next frame that it requires.
 For a single-threaded implementation, this will be the returned `...-PTPOrigin` timestamp from the header plus the grain duration.
 This may be computed from the `GrainDuration` header or from knowledge of the media type.
 For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the multiple of the number of threads by the grain duration.

+    May need to consider an approach to irregular event data.

 Servers should answer requests for relative grains as follows: